-- Background magnetic fields or interference may be present in any location and are unlikely to be caused by or transmitted by the loop system.
-Monitor this with a loop receiver (such as an ILR3).
-If the interference is still present with the loop system switched off, then you need to locate and eliminate the source of the interference before switching the loop system back on. - 2.
+- 1. Background magnetic fields or interference may be present in any location and are unlikely - 2.
 Magnetic fields can induce currents into any low impedance electrical path or loop.
-Audio or video systems with multiple earths may experience pick up of the loop signal.
-Check entire sound system for evidence of loop signal (most obvious with a test signal), and trace source of pick up. - 3.
-Under certain circumstances, the loop signal may appear as jagged lines or hum bars on a video picture.
-This could be due to running video (low impedance unbalanced 2-wire circuit) cables in close proximity to the loop cable, or an earth loop.
+Audio or pick up. - 3.
+Under certain circumstances, the loop signal may appear as jagged lines or hum bars on a cables in close proximity to the loop cable, or an earth loop.
 Separate the loop cables or resolve the earth loop to reduce the effect. - 4.
 Remote (and apparently unconnected) PA systems can sometimes pick up loop signals.
-This is usually because the loop cable becomes damaged (see point 1 of Instability) or induces signals into the remote system through long unbalanced cables.
-Always run long audio signal cables as 3-wire balanced circuits and keep away from loop cables.
+This is usually because the loop cable becomes damaged (see point 1 of Instability) or induces cables as 3-wire balanced circuits and keep away from loop cables.